MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 For detailed steps, refer to [Request the permissions in the app registration portal](/azure/active-directory/develop/v2-permissions-and-consent#request-the-permissions-in-the-app-registration-portal).

-## Creating an App Center location for your mobile app manually
+## Creating an App Center location for your mobile app manually (optional)

-If you do not want to aumomatically create a new **App Center location** to store your mobile app in **Step 5**, you can manually create it.
+You have an option to automatically create a new **App Center location** to store your mobile app in **Step 5** in wrap wizard, but you can also manually create it directly in App Center.
 More information: [App Center container](overview.md#app-center-container)

 > [!TIP]
 > For more information about App Center, go to [Visual Studio App Center documentation](/appcenter/).